-Similar expansions hold of course for $P \in \Psi^{*}_{-}(M)$ with the index $2n$ being replaced by $(2n+1)$.
+Similar expansions hold of course for $P \in \Psi^{*}_{-}(M)$ with the index $2n$ being replaced by $(2n+1)$ in the expansion near $\ff$.
 We should point out that the even odd classification can equivalently be introduced by studying the sign change under the map $(x,u)\mapsto (-x,-u)$, cf. \cite{Albin}, once evenness of the pointwise traces is taken into account.
 We now study the action of the geometric operators on $(M,g)$ with respect to the even odd calculus.